steoo/camera-controls/readme.md

 # camera-controls
 A camera control for three.js, similar to THREE.OrbitControls yet supports smooth transitions and es6 import.

+##Why this fork
+I forked this project to add `options` that let you customize which type of `events` you want to bind.
+I needed only the `wheel` `event` and this event allows you to isolate and have only the events you need.
+More in the `constructor` section

 [![Latest NPM release](https://img.shields.io/npm/v/camera-controls.svg)](https://www.npmjs.com/package/camera-controls)